Japanese Patterns of Design

 Toraya, sign

-Toraya is no doubt but the high-end cafe featuring Japanese-style sweets.
+Toraya is no doubt a high-end cafe featuring Japanese-style sweets.

-Tokyo is brimmed with sweets shops but if you want to experience the traditional and authentic Japanese style one, consider Toraya.
+Tokyo is brimmed with sweets shops, but if you want to experience the traditional and authentic Japanese style, consider Toraya.

 Oshiruko – Red Bean Soup with Rice Cake